emerge-ehri/fhir-specification/docs/source/discussion.rst

 - How  are  the major EHR vendors  and Diagnostic Labs positioned with respect to considering the use of FHIR and in particular the Genomics Reporting IG as an interoperable standard for clinical genomic reporting?
 - Are there any EHR vendors, Diagnostic Labs or Institutions working on or planning on adopt the Genomics Reporting IG STU1 for a pilot or for full scale production?

 Subsequent related discussions with the HL7 Clinical Genomics Workgroup helped the team identify a few production pilots, in addition to the eMERGE pilot,  that capitalized on the Genomics Reporting IG STU1 - 1.
 Creation of a HLA Reporting IG based on the Genomics Reporting IG STU led by Bob Milius at the NMDP; 2.
 A pilot project that utilizes the Genomics Reporting IG STU1 led by Kevin Power at Cerner, in collaboration with a Diagnostic Laboratory; 3.
-Represeentation of a VCF using FHIR led by Bob Dolin at Elimu Informatics; 4.
+Representation of a VCF using FHIR led by Bob Dolin at Elimu Informatics; 4.
 An oncology FHIR implementation led by Patrick Werner at MOLIT Institur gGMbH.

 On the subject of adoption readiness, the HL7 Clinical Genomics Workgroup recognizing the somewhat steep learning curve associated with using the Genomics Reporting IG, is currently eliciting input from Subject Matter Experts for STU2 themes, documented and discussed at https://chat.fhir.org/#narrow/stream/179197-genomics/topic/Themes.20for.20STU2